 Essential oils are fast replacing commercial scents among chemical-conscious consumers.

-Unlike most perfumes, which are often created with potent concoctions of unknown chemicals, essential oils are simple and pure.
+Unlike most perfumes, often created with potent concoctions of unknown chemicals, essential oils are simple and pure.
 Most are extracted from natural sources, but be careful because some can be very potent.

-However, essential oils can have potent properties in their own right, and may cause allergy or skin irritation for people and dogs alike.
+They may cause allergy or skin irritation for people and dogs alike.
 Never put undiluted essential oils onto your dog.

-You can absolutely add some essential oil into your homemade dog shampoo if you would like, but just be sure to research that oil first to be sure it is safe for use with dogs.
+You can add some essential oil into your homemade dog shampoo if you would like, but research that oil first to be sure it is safe for dogs.

 Here is a starter list of safe essential oils you can try out in your homemade dog shampoo:

-- Lemongrass essential oil.
-This oil is a natural anti-septic that repels insects!
+- Lemongrass: This oil is a natural anti-septic that repels insects!

-- Lavender essential oil.
-This oil is naturally calming and repels fleas!
+- Lavender: This oil is naturally calming and repels fleas!

-- Rosemary essential oil.
-This oil repels fleas and moisturizes!
+- Rosemary: This oil repels fleas and moisturizes!

-- Chamomile essential oil.
-This oil soothes allergies and skin irritation!
+- Chamomile: This oil soothes allergies and skin irritation!

-- Sweet marjoram essential oil.
-This oil is a natural anti-bacterial skin healer!
+- Sweet Marjoram: This oil is a natural anti-bacterial skin healer!

-- Peppermint essential oil.
-This oil is a natural skin healer and cooler and repels insects!
+- Peppermint: This oil is a natural skin healer and cooler and repels insects!

-- Eucalyptus essential oil.
-This oil is a natural skin soother and odor fighter!
+- Eucalyptus: This oil is a natural skin soother and odor fighter!